- TRY FREE TRY FREE

-If Windows Media Player still fails to open MP3 file, you can try to download and install the MP3- MPEG Layer III (55) codec on your computer.
+If Windows Media Player still fails to open the MP3 file, you can try to download and install the MP3- MPEG Layer III (55) codec on your computer.
 As is known, media files such as audio are compressed using different techniques to decrease their sizes.
-There're various techniques available in market being created by different manufacturers or developers and the software that stores the related information is called codec.
-In short, it's necessary to have the right codecs in your computer which helps to reproduce the audio files that have been codified with them.
+There're various techniques available in the market being created by different manufacturers or developers, and the software that stores the related information is called a codec.
+In short, it's necessary to have the right codecs in your computer, which helps to reproduce the audio files that have been codified with them.

-The third option that we want to present for making your Windows Media Player play MP3 files smoothly is using a third-party tool, with which you can convert those unread MP3 file to another format supported by Windows Media Player on Windows 10/8/7.
-Here we'd like to recommend Wondershare UniConverter (originally Wondershare Video Converter Ultimate), a media converter that supports over 1000 input and output formats including MP3, WMA, WAV, M4A, MP4, MOV, etc. You can also preview and play the MP3 files via it directly.
+The third option that we want to present for making your Windows Media Player play MP3 files smoothly is using a third-party tool, with which you can convert those unread MP3 files to another format supported by Windows Media Player on Windows 10/8/7.
+Here we'd like to recommend Wondershare UniConverter, a media converter that supports over 1000 input and output formats, including MP3, WMA, WAV, M4A, MP4, MOV, etc. You can also preview and play the MP3 files via it directly.

 Wondershare UniConverter - Best MP3 Player and Converter for Windows 10/Mac

-- Best alternative to Windows Media Player to Play MP3 files on Windows 10/8/7 without any trouble.
+- The best alternative to Windows Media Player to play MP3 files on Windows 10/8/7 without any trouble

 - Trim and cut MP3 files and change the audio encoder as you like.

-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, video/audio compressor and screen recorder.
+- Versatile toolbox combines fixing video metadata, GIF maker, video/audio compressor, and screen recorder

 Steps to Convert and Play MP3 on Windows Media Player Easily